The Cane Corso is big and bold. But is it the right dog for you?

 Cane Corso Price

-Adoption fees for cane corso rescue dogs can vary, depending on the age of the dog and whether it is purebred or mixed breed.
+Adoption fees for cane corso rescue dogs can vary.
+The price you will pay may depend on the age of the dog and whether it is purebred or mixed breed.

 What is the price of a purebred cane corso puppy from a reputable breeder?